 Rape and sexual assault, including childhood sexual assault, are common; the lifetime prevalence estimates for both ranges from 2 to 30% but tends to be about 15 to 20%.
 However, actual prevalence may be higher because rape and sexual assault tend to be underreported.

 Females are raped and sexually assaulted more often than males.
 Male rape is often committed by another man, often in prison.
 Males who are raped are more likely than females to be physically injured, to be unwilling to report the crime, and to have multiple assailants.

 Rape may result in the following:

 Immediately after an assault, patient behavior can range from talkativeness, tenseness, crying, and trembling to shock and disbelief with dispassion, quiescence, and smiling.
 The latter responses rarely indicate lack of concern; rather, they reflect avoidance reactions, physical exhaustion, or coping mechanisms that require control of emotion.
-Anger may be displaced onto hospital staff members.
+Anger may be displaced onto hospital staff or family members.

 Goals of rape evaluation are

 Medical assessment and treatment of injuries and assessment, treatment, and prevention of pregnancy and STIs

 If patients seek advice before medical evaluation, they are told not to throw out or change clothing, wash, shower, douche, brush their teeth, clip their fingernails, or use mouthwash; doing so may destroy evidence.